-2.28.04: Is there a written cleaning schedule (Master Sanitation Schedule) that shows what and where is to be cleaned and how often?
+5.14.04: Is there a written cleaning schedule (Master Sanitation Schedule) that shows what and where is to be cleaned and how often?

-Total compliance (10 points): The company should have a master sanitation program that covers the entire area of the facility including equipment.
+Total compliance (10 points): The company should have a master sanitation program that covers the entire area of the facility including equipment (e.g., production equipment (food contact and non-food contact), pallet jacks, fork lifts, carts, floor scrubbers, trash cans, cooling equipment (evaporators, cooling coils, drip pans, etc.), lift trucks and company owned trailers, etc.).
 The schedule should state what is to be cleaned and when (how often).
-Areas should include where applicable, processing, packing, product storage, dry storage, waste areas, restrooms and break areas.
+Areas should include where applicable, processing, packing, product storage, dry storage, maintenance areas, waste areas, restrooms and break areas.
 Within these listings there should be details like floors, walls, light covers, pipes, ceilings, evaporators, cooling coils, drip pans, drains, drain lines and reservoirs, named equipment and equipment parts and surfaces; including internal transport vehicles (forklifts, Bobcats, floor cleaners, pallet jacks, etc.).
 Floor cleaners should be kept in good condition and cleaned in order to prevent cross contamination.
 Where relevant, the brushes and fixtures on the floor cleaner may need to be changed or cleaned when moving from one risk area to another.
 In-house delivery and shuttle trucks should be included in sanitation schedules, have SSOPs and cleaning records.